imi-bigpicture/opentile/README.md

 # *opentile*

 *opentile* is a Python library for reading tiles from wsi tiff files.
-The aims of the proect are:
+The aims of the project are:

-- Allow compressed tiles to be losslessly read from wsi tiffs using 2D coordinates (tile position x, y).
+- Allow compressed tiles to be losslessly read from WSI TIFFS using 2D coordinates (tile position x, y),
-- Provide unified interface for relevant metadata.
+- Provide a unified interface for relevant metadata,
-- Support file formats supported by tifffile that have a non-overlapping tile structure, as well as formats whose tiles overlap their neighbours (Trestle, Ventana), for which the de-overlapped tile placement is also exposed.
+- Support file formats supported by `tifffile` that have a non-overlapping tile structure, as well as formats whose tiles overlap their neighbours (Trestle, Ventana), for which the de-overlapped tile placement is also exposed.

-*opentile* does `not` provide methods for reading regions from images (e.g. `get_region()`).
+*opentile* does _not_ provide methods for reading regions from images (e.g. `get_region()`).
 See [openslide-python](https://github.com/openslide/openslide-python), [tiffslide](https://github.com/bayer-science-for-a-better-life/tiffslide), or [wsidicomizer](https://github.com/imi-bigpicture/wsidicomizer) for such use.

-Currently implemented file formats are listed and described under *Implemented file formats*.
+Currently implemented file formats are listed and described under [Implemented file formats](implemented-file-formats).

 ## Installing *opentile*